Strategic goals objectives: How to set + 65 examples

 Strategic goals vs. KPIs

-KPIs, or key performance indicators, are qualitative measures of how you’re progressing.
-Like OKRs, KPIs tend to be shorter in time frame than strategic goals.
-This is partially due to the fact that KPIs are nearly always quantitative.
-Achieving several long-term KPIs helps you achieve your broader three to five year strategic goals.
+KPIs, or key performance indicators, are quantitative measures of progress.
+They tend to be shorter-term than strategic goals and are nearly always numerical.
+Achieving several KPIs over time helps you reach your broader strategic goals over three to five years.

 Read: What is a key performance indicator (KPI)?